OpenHumans/gennotes/README.md

 **Languages**: Python (Django), JavaScript, CSS, HTML

+## Motivation

+GenNotes and Genevieve are about accessing and improving genomic knowledge.
+We believe access and discussion of knowledge is a right and necessity for informed citizenry in the age of genomics.
+We want to facilitate access to published claims regarding the effects of variants in an individual genome, and enable discussion and consensus understanding of these claims.

+We’d like to start by building understanding around ClinVar, a public domain resource that aggregates and reports assertions of clinical impact of genetic variants.
+While invaluable, these assertions can be flawed – this is especially apparent when evaluating assertions made for an individual genome.
+Coupling "genome reports" and "consensus, structured note-taking" helps evaluate assertions efficiently, and improves the quality of reports generated for future genomes.

+To this end, we’d like to develop a set of related open source tools:
+- **GenNotes**
+  - A web server storing publicly shared and flexibly structured tags associated with genetic variants.
+These tags are structured as key/value tags, in the manner of Open Street Map.
+These can be arbitrary keys, but initially we'd like to focus on ClinVar and Genevieve tags.
+- **Genevieve**
+  - A client web app that can process individual genomes to find variants matching ClinVar positions.
+Using GenNotes, the client retrieves and reports the latest ClinVar and Genevieve tags for this variant list.
+- **Connect these**
+  - We want to enable Genevieve users to submit and edit structured notes to the GenNotes server regarding ClinVar assertions.
+We envision the associated GenNotes accounts to be open to all, and for contributors to Genevieve notes to agree to a CC0 public dedication for their edits.

+### Not for clinical use!

+The tools that we create for this project may involve claims related to health and disease, but primary literature is research: reports may be contradicted or challenged by later findings.
+Edits may come from any source and are not vetted.
+None of the resources produced in this project are for medical use and they should not be used as a substitute for professional medical care or advice.
+Users seeking information about a personal genetic disease, syndrome, or condition should consult with a qualified healthcare professional.

-## Ongoing goals
+## TODO List

 Also check out the issues, some of these have generated various subtasks!

+- **Testing revisions:** Add tests to confirm that all API-submitted edits are recording as revisions.
+- **Testing verified email:** Add tests to confirm that a users email must be verified before having permission to perform Variant and Relation editing via API.
+- **Documentation:** An API for submitting edits now exists.
+Documentation currently in docstrings should move to somewhere more visible.
-- **Programmatic tag submission:** Methods (widget/API) for client apps to update or submit new tags
+- **Programmatic tag submission:** Methods (widget/API) for client apps to update or submit new tags on behalf of users
+  - **Method 1:** A client-side JavaScript widget submits to API directly for the user.
+  - **Method 2:** User grants permisison via OAuth2 for third party to submit edits on their behalf.
 - **Implement tag submission:** Implement tag submission on Genevieve client to add/update following tags
-  - (tagging clinvar-accession) "genevieve-inheritance": [dominant/recessive/additive/unspecified) (default: unspecified)
+  - (tagging clinvar-accession) "genevieve-inheritance":
+[dominant/recessive/additive/unspecified) (default: unspecified)
-  - (tagging clinvar-accession) "genevieve-evidence": [well-established/reported/disputed/disproven] (default: reported)
+  - (tagging clinvar-accession) "genevieve-evidence":
+[well-established/reported/disputed/disproven] (default: reported)
   - (tagging clinvar-accession) "genevieve-notes": free text field for explaining rationale for current genevieve evaluation

-## Additional ideas
+## Wishlist

 - ~~Parse and import ExAC key/value tags for variant positions~~
   - As long as ExAC is released under [ODbL](http://opendatacommons.org/licenses/odbl/1.0/), it can't be integrated with a public domain resource. :(